Weihrauch/ansible-cloudwatch-monitoring/README.md

 Cloudwtach monitoring
 =========

-This role make easier installation and configuration of the AWS script intended to monitor  memory and disk usage in cloudwatch console.
+This role is intended to automaticaly install and configure the AWS script into report memory and disk usage in cloudwatch console.

+Detail ans usage about this script can be found on AWS documentation [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/mon-scripts.html)

 Requirements
 ------------